How to Handle Rejection

 How to Handle Rejection - advice from your recruiter

 Searching for jobs and going through interview processes can be a stressful and anxious time, whatever stage your career is at.
-It often falls to me to inform people that they have been unsuccessful in their job interviews.
-Whether this happens at the first stage or after a few interviews, I can appreciate how tough rejection can be to hear.
+It often falls to recruiters to inform people that they have been unsuccessful in their job interviews.
+Whether this happens at the first stage or after a few interviews, we can appreciate how tough rejection can be to hear.
 It’s not fun and it’s not easy, but preparing yourself for rejection is an important part of any job hunting process.
 Doing so will help you avoid any setbacks or knocks to your confidence and allow you to learn from the process and move forward.

 Here are a things to remember when handling rejection;

 If you have been rejected for one particular position within a company, don’t see this as a closed door.
 Many employers will keep candidates in mind for other opportunities available in the future and will also refer you to other areas within the business as a recommendation.
 This means it is vital that you handle the rejection professionally and express your interest in any future opportunities that might arise.
 There’s always the option to keep in contact – don’t be afraid of connecting with them on LinkedIn.